Welcome to Class 5!

 Children must ensure they are logging into TT Rockstars x 3 times weekly.
 In addition, the children will be given a certain times table to focus on for that week and this will be tested every Friday.

 At the Grange we believe that it is crucial to work in partnership with parents and carers.
 There is an expectation that you will support us by ensuring that your child completes the tasks we set as homework.

-Obviously the level of your engagement will depend on your child's age but we expect you take an active part in all aspects of homework and, where necessary, indicate that you have monitored the completion of it (e.g. by signing the Home/School Reading Record Book.)
+Obviously the level of engagement will depend on your child's age but we expect you take an active part in all aspects of homework and, where necessary, indicate that you have monitored the completion of it (e.g signing the Home/School Reading Record Book.)

-The routines of reading every day, learning spellings and multiplication tables etc. can be great fun and rewarding for all concerned.
-Best results are achieved when homework is not done at the last minute but has a fixed time in a child's established home routine.
+The routines of reading every day, learning spellings and multiplication tables etc. can be great fun and very reading for all concerned. best results are achieved when homework is not done at the last minute but has a fixed time in a child's established routine.
 Short, sharp periods of activity are preferable to prolonged periods of study where concentration can be lost.

 Effective learning and consolidation of learning cannot happen in an environment with lots of distractions (e.g. television etc.) Please give some thought to where your child works at home.